tianxing-wu/tianxing-wu.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher working at [School of Computer Science and Engineering] (http://scse.ntu.edu.sg) at [Nanyang Technological University] (https://www.ntu.edu.sg), Singapore.
+I am a postdoctoral researcher working at [School of Computer Science and Engineering] (http://scse.ntu.edu.sg) of [Nanyang Technological University] (https://www.ntu.edu.sg), Singapore.
 I received the Ph.D. degree in Software Engineering from [Southeast University] (https://www.seu.edu.cn), China.

-A data-driven personal website
+News
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.